 For instance, suppose you take out a $5,000 loan, and at the end of five years, you’ve paid back only $4,000.
 The remaining $1,000 becomes an early withdrawal, and you must pay around $350 in taxes and penalties on it, all in one lump sum.
-According to the NBER, roughly 10% of all 401(k) borrowers have defaulted on their loans in this way.
+According to a 2017 paper in the National Tax Journal, roughly 10% of all 401(k) borrowers have defaulted on their loans in this way.

 In theory, you can get around this problem by simply making all your loan payments on time, but you might not get the chance.
 If you lose your job or change jobs, you lose access to your 401(k), which means the balance on your 401(k) loan comes due all at once.

-In this situation, you have only 60 days to pay off the loan in full.
-If you can’t, it’s treated as an early distribution.
-The NBER’s data shows that 86% of borrowers who leave their jobs with an outstanding 401(k) loan end up defaulting on it.
+In this situation, you have until the deadline for your next federal income tax return to either pay off the loan in full or roll it over into a new 401(k).
+If you can’t do either, it’s treated as an early distribution.
+The National Tax Journal study shows that 86% of borrowers who leave their jobs with an outstanding 401(k) loan end up defaulting on it.

 6. Dependence on Debt

 A final problem with 401(k) loans is that they can turn into a habit.
 According to a 2013 Fidelity study reported in The New York Times, a majority of 401(k) borrowers end up dipping into their accounts for extra cash again.
-The study looked at 180,000 people who had taken out 401(k) loans over a 12-year period.
-It found that two-thirds of them had gone back for a second loan, 25% had taken out three or four, and 20% had borrowed from their 401(k) plans at least five times.
+The study looked at 180,000 people who had participated in a 401(k) plan over a 12-year period.
+It found that two-thirds of them had taken out more than one loan, 25% had taken out three or four, and 20% had borrowed from their 401(k) plans at least five times.